ColinLeung-NiloCat/UnityURPToonLitShaderExample/README.md

 1. Clone all .shader & .hlsl files into your URP project.
 2. Put these files inside the same folder.
 3. Change your character's material's shader to "SimpleURPToonLitExample(With Outline)"
-4. make sure atleast _BaseMap(albedo) is assigned
+4. make sure at least _BaseMap(albedo) is assigned
 5. setup DONE, you can now test your character with light probe/directional light/point light/spot light
 6. edit the material properties to see how the render result changes
-7. Most important: open these shader files, spend some time reading it, you will understand how to write custom lit shader in URP very quickly
+7. Most important: open these shader files, spend some time reading them, you will understand how to write custom lit shader in URP very quickly
 8. Most important: open "SimpleURPToonLitOutlineExample_LightingEquation.hlsl", edit it, experiment with your own toon lighting equation ideas, which is the key part of toon lit shader!

 I see the shader is working now, but the outline is broken?